kennkong/Weather-ERF-Gateway-1000U/README.md

 Much of the weather.html and wsdata.php comes from Scott_A.

-I have not tested the registration functionality, which comes from keckec's original work.
+I have not tested the registration functionality, which comes from mycal or keckec's original work.
 I highly recommend that you register the weather station through Lacrosse Technologies first.

 Use the Advanced Gateway Setup program from Lacrosse to redirect